PeerTube Feed Widget for Website. No-code, Federated - Poper

 How PeerTube instances actually work

 Every PeerTube channel lives on a specific instance: a server running the open-source PeerTube software maintained by Framasoft.
 Examples include framatube.org (Framasoft's flagship instance for the JoinPeerTube project), tilvids.com (family-friendly community instance), video.blender.org (the Blender Foundation's official video hub), peertube.tv (general purpose), kolektiva.media (activist and grassroots collectives), share.tube (creator collectives), peertube.linuxrocks.online (Linux community), and tens of thousands of smaller community and self-hosted instances.
 A channel URL like https://framatube.org/c/joinpeertube tells the world which server hosts the channel.
 Each instance has its own moderation rules, its own REST API at instance.tld/api/v1/, its own storage and bandwidth limits, its own admission policy (open registration, invite-only, or closed), and its own community norms set by the admin.
 The instance directory at joinpeertube.org/instances lists hundreds of instances filtered by language, category focus, NSFW policy, and registration status, so creators choose where their channel lives based on values rather than algorithm.
 There is no central PeerTube API to call.
 A widget that wants to embed a PeerTube feed must resolve the instance from the URL or handle and talk directly to that server.
-Poper does this automatically: paste any channel URL or ActivityPub handle and the widget hits the right instance API, caches the response at our CDN edge, and renders the videos with the same metadata fidelity as the official PeerTube web client.
-Instance admins control nothing about how your embed renders because the data flows through standard public endpoints and the official player runs in the viewer's browser.
+Poper does this automatically: paste any channel URL or ActivityPub handle and the widget hits the right instance API and renders the videos with the same metadata fidelity as the official PeerTube web client.
+Instance admins control nothing about how your embed renders, because the data flows through standard public endpoints and the official player runs in the viewer's browser.

 02